 Some psychiatrists argue that there is no role for chronic treatment with benzodiazepines, others feel that, for all of their flaws, these medications may be helpful in selected patients with chronic anxiety.

 One of the key issues in using benzodiazepines is that they are easily used as part of a pattern of avoidance that is harmful.
-If when I feel anxious I take a medication to get rid of that anxiety and I don’t act to deal with the sources of that anxiety the result can be a very restricted life.
+If, when I feel anxious, I take a medication to get rid of that anxiety, and I don’t act to deal with the sources of that anxiety, the result can be a very restricted life.
 We have seen people who are essentially unable to function because they have become so enmeshed in this pattern of using medications to numb anxiety.

-And this can be especially problematic if benzodiazepines are combined with alcohol or other medications that have a similar numbing effect.
+This can be especially problematic if benzodiazepines are combined with alcohol or other medications that have a similar numbing effect.

 Antidepressants